MpStyle/air-quality-monitor/doc/ProjectDescription.md

 Arduino, Raspberry, GPIO, chip, sensor, micro-controllers, ...? :confused: Theese are only a few examples of unknown words for me.

 So, I have started this project to understand/learn theese new and "futuristic" technologies.
-I know, definig Raspberry a futuristic stuff, is same as saying  I'm old... :sweat_smile:
+I know, definig ESP32 board a futuristic stuff, is same as saying  I'm old... :sweat_smile:

 ## How

 As a software developer, hardware was the challange.

-I've  select __Raspberry Pi__ instead of Arduino or other micro-controllers because it is well supported by a big community and it has a steep learning curve for an electronic outsider (and in case of failure it can be recycled as a mame console, multimedia box, nas, ....).
+I've select __ESP32 board__ instead of Raspberry or other micro-controllers because it is well supported by a big community and it has a steep learning curve for an electronic outsider.

 I've been reccomanded to choose the __I2C__ devices by a colleague, who said: "they are well documented and there are a lot out-of-the-box libraries ready-to-use". :+1: I trusted him.